Chewy CFO, GC Trim Stakes; CEO Gets 1M+ Share Grants

 NEW YORK, May 1 —

-Chewy disclosed a Regulation FD 8-K on April 28, the third filing of substance in roughly five weeks.
-The more interesting disclosure is buried in the Form 4s: over the last 90 days, insiders bought zero shares on the open market and sold about $300,000 worth, while the board quietly handed the CEO and CFO grants worth roughly a million shares between them.
+Chewy filed a Regulation FD 8-K on April 28 — its third substantive filing in roughly five weeks.
+The more telling disclosure is buried in the Form 4s.
+Over the last 90 days, insiders bought zero shares on the open market and sold about $300,000 worth.
+Meanwhile, the board handed the CEO and CFO grants worth roughly a million shares between them.

 - Insiders: $0 open-market buys vs. ~$300,000 in open-market sales over 90 days, per Form 4 filings.